ngonga/adagio/README.md

 # adagio
-Dominance Assessment in Gregarious Species
+Dominance Assessment in Gregarious Species.
+See https://github.com/ngonga/adagio/releases for usage.